 By K W Warburton, The Reluctant Spoonie

-POTS is a common form of dysautonomia and is a very debilitating condition which leaves 25% of those who have it unable to work or study (Grubb, 2008).
-90% of people with POTS are female and there are many types of POTS including adolescent, hyperadrenergic and secondary POTS.
+POTS is a common form of dysautonomia.
+It is a very debilitating condition which leaves 25% of those who have it unable to work or study (Grubb, 2008).
+Additionally, 90% of people with POTS are female which may be another barrier to a quick diagnosis.

-Although POTS is though to affect millions of people worldwide, it is not commonly diagnosed and is often mis-diagnosed as another condition such as anxiety.
-Therefore, it is important to raise awareness of the condition during Dysautonomia Awareness Month and throughout the year.
+Although POTS is thought to affect millions of people worldwide, it is not commonly diagnosed.
+Moreover, it is often misdiagnosed as another condition such as anxiety.
+Therefore, it is important to raise awareness of the condition during Dysautonomia Awareness Month (October) and throughout the year.

 1. Jessica Kellgren-Fozard

 Jessica is a YouTuber with Hereditary Neuropathy with liability to Pressure Palsies (HNPP), mixed connective tissue disorder (MCTD) and POTS.
 Jessica makes entertaining and lighthearted videos about the realities of living with multiple chronic illnesses which often feature her wife and two dogs.
-Check out her disability playlist here:

-3. Natasha Lipman
+4. Natasha Lipman

 Who are you favourite dysautonomia/ POTS advocates?